novosco/techblog/source/2012-11-03-exchange-2013-server-installation-8211-part-1.markdown

 author: alan
 ---

-This is the first of a multi part blog post on the setup and configuration of Exchange Server 2013
+This is the first of a multi part blog post on the setup and configuration of Exchange Server 2013.

-The Exchange environment will be split out over 4 servers (2x Client Access & 2x Mailbox)
+The Exchange environment will be split out over 4 servers (2x Client Access & 2x Mailbox).

-The backend mailbox will be configured in a DAG and the front end will be load balanced using a Kemp Virtual Load Master
+The backend mailbox will be configured in a DAG and the front end will be load balanced using a Kemp Virtual Load Master.

+READMORE

 All servers are running Windows Server 2012 RTM in vSphere 5.1